Interactive educational programs to target sustainable living, the natural environment and Noongar Boodja.

 Experience a guided tour of the bush land and/or wetland area and learn about the how various native animal species are optimally adapted to use the resources available within the Piney Lakes system.

-Students will take a walk within the Piney Lakes bushland area and learn about the native and introduced flora of the region and the role plants play within the Piney Lakes ecosystem.
+Students will take a walk within the Piney Lakes bushland area and learn about the native and introduced flora of the region and the critical role plants play within the Piney Lakes ecosystem.

 Tour the Piney Lakes Environmental Education Centre and Living Classroom area, to learn about sustainable building design, waste resource management and native gardening and examine how collectively these initiatives minimise our carbon footprint.